Active sentences with two objects in Passive

 |The professor||gave||the books||to the students.|

-Each of the objects (direct and indirect) can be the subject in the passive sentence.
+Each of the objects (books/students) in the active sentences can become subject in the passive sentence.

 |The books||were given||to the students||(by the professor).|